National Basketball League (Australia): History

 The NBL experienced its "golden age" in the late 1980s and early 1990s, but its popularity, media attention, attendance and corporate support deteriorated and plateaued in the decade afterward with the growth of the country's four football codes.

 A second Melbourne club, the South Dragons, entered the league in the 2006–07 season, but was short lived, soon folding 3 years later after the 2008–09 season in which they were NBL champions.
 In the 2006–07 season, the NBL became the first Australasian sporting league to field a team from Asia with the Singapore Slingers playing.
 The Gold Coast Blaze also joined the competition in the 2007–08 season.
 In 2007, Australian NBA player Andrew Bogut suggested the NBL try to adopt a model similar to the Australian Football League (AFL) whereby there are the same 10 or 15 teams over a 10-year period.

 A turbulent period during 2008 and 2009 saw the league lose teams from Sydney, Melbourne, Brisbane and Singapore.

 The 2009–10 season earmarked as the season in which the NBL would begin its revamping, much like the old National Soccer League which became the eight team A-League.
 The NBL returned to free-to-air television in Australia for the first time in three years with One broadcasting 2–3 games a week.

 The 2010–11 season saw the return of the Sydney Kings after the club was purchased for AUD20,000 on 31 July 2008.

 In 2013, the NBL had a de-merger from Basketball Australia.

 Crowds improved for the 2013–14 NBL season, recording the highest cumulative crowd attendance figures for the past five years.

 After numerous teams folding and a plummeting public profile property developer Larry Kestelman purchased a 51% portion of the league.
 Since then game attendance, TV viewership, website visitors and app downloads have been consistently on the increase.

 In April 2016, the Townsville Crocodiles folded as they had become too financially unsustainable to continue.

-Larry Kestelman has stated on the Aussie Hoopla podcast that no NBL club will ever fold again as long as he is in control of the league.
+Larry Kestelman would later state on the Aussie Hoopla podcast that no NBL club will ever fold again as long as he is in control of the league.

 Allowing for clubs to recruit the best Australian players not in the NBA became easier with the marquee rule which saw the return from Europe and the US of players such as Brad Newley, David Andersen and Andrew Bogut.
-In addition the Special Restricted Player rule, introduced for the 2016–17 season, allows for clubs to recruit players born in countries such as China, Philippines, Taiwan, India, South Korea, Singapore, and Japan who would not count as imports under NBL rules.
+In addition the Special Restricted Player rule, introduced for the 2016–17 season, allows for clubs to recruit players born in countries such as China, the Philippines, Taiwan, India, South Korea, Singapore, and Japan who would not count as imports under NBL rules.